-Andrey Yushkov is a Ph.D. student at O'Neill School of Public and Environmental Affairs.
-His research interests are primarily in public economics and finance, particularly tax policy, public debt, and fiscal federalism.
-Andrey's current projects focused on Russia include identifying the determinants of subnational government debt, studying the causal effects of mineral tax centralization on regional invesment incentives, and analyzing the relationship between governors' political survival and political vs performance-related factors.
-Prior to joining IU, Andrey received a Master of Science in Economics from the University of Bonn and a Bachelor in Management from St. Petersburg State University.
-He also participated in several World Bank projects dealing with the issues of public financial management and project evaluation in Russian regions and municipalities.
+Andrey Yushkov is a Ph.D. candidate at O'Neill School of Public and Environmental Affairs.
+His research explores various topics in subnational public finance, including fiscal federalism, the political economy of intergovernmental relations, and state and local borrowing, with a particular focus on Russia and the United States.
+Andrey's current projects on Russia include identifying the determinants of subnational government debt, studying the effects of natural resource revenue centralization on regional investment incentives, and analyzing the role of loyalty vs competence in predicting governors' political survival.
+Prior to joining IU, Andrey received an M.S. in Economics from the University of Bonn and a B.S. in Public Administration from St. Petersburg University.
+He also participated in several World Bank projects dealing with the issues of public financial management and project evaluation in the Russian regions and municipalities.

 Graduate Student, O'Neill School of Public and Environmental Affairs